Bridging Loan Example – What does a bridging loan look like and how do they work?

 LTV refers to the percentage of the loan plus outstanding mortgages measured against your equity.
 Therefore, if you own property worth £800,000, you’re eligible to borrow the amount of £400,000 at 50% LTV.

-A bridging loan calculator can cough up the LTV for you as well as the interest rate applicable.
+A bridging loan calculator can work out the LTV for you and the applicable interest rate.

 Typically, a bridging loan interest rate is based on LTV.